zKillboard/RedisQ/README.md

 ###### Why are you using .php extension when RedisQ isn't using PHP?

 The initial version of RedisQ utilized PHP as the backend language of choice.
 However, a subsequent rewrite is now using NodeJS.
 To keep things simple and allow for great backwards compatibility the endpoints kept their .php extension.

+###### I thought the URL was redisq.zkillboard.com?

+The URL was changed in May, 2025 to zkillredisq.stream.

+###### How do I say RedisQ?

+Everyone says it different, but I say it like red-is-q.
+You can say it however you want though.